 When I first got into survival, I constantly hear people talk about their bug out bags.
-They would scrutinize the bag itself, the items included, the weight, the size, and the cost.

-However, I soon realized that a bug out bag does little good if you cannot get home to get the bag.
+I soon realized that a bug out bag does little good if you cannot get home to get the bag.
 Most of us spend our days at work away from home.

 When disaster strikes, you need a way to get home or at least to safety to meet up with your family.
 This is where an everyday carry kit comes into play.